October 15 is in less than 2 weeks…did you file your 2017 taxes?

-Don’t worry about filing a past state tax return resident state if you belong to one of these states.
+Don’t worry about filing a past state tax return if you belong to one of these as your resident state.

 The U.S. states that do not have income taxes are Alaska, Florida, Nevada, South Dakota, Texas, Washington, and Wyoming.
 However, just because you don’t need to pay income tax, doesn’t mean a state is any cheaper to live in.
 In order to maintain state revenue, states with no income tax rely on other uses of taxes such as estate, property, sales, excise, gift taxes and more.

 For example, here are a few ways each state maintains their state revenue:

 - Alaska depends on estate, excise, gift and severance taxes

 - Florida depends on property, sales, and corporate income taxes